 The next example summarises the different processes described in this section.
-In the example (Figure 8) there are 7 POIs: i,j,k l, m, n and o.
-The duration of the visit of each POI is 5 minutes and the walking time between POIs and between POIs and bus stops is indicated in Figure 8.
-An existing route is composed by visits i - j - k - n - o and there are two candidate POIs to insert: l and m.
-There is 1 bus service with 5 stops represented by rectangles: 1, 2, 3, 4 and 5.
-The bus travel time between stops is 1 minute.
-The first bus departs from stop 1 at 0 minutes and there is a service every 15 minutes.
+In the example (Fig. 8) there are seven POIs: i, j, k, l, m, n and o.
+The duration of the visit of each POI is 5 min and the walking time between POIs and between POIs and bus stops is indicated in Fig. 8.
+An existing route is composed by visits i-j-k-n-o and there are two candidate POIs to insert; l and m.
+There is one bus service with five stops represented by rectangles: 1, 2, 3, 4 and 5.
+The bus travel time between stops is 1 min.
+The first bus departs from stop 1 at 0 min and there is a service every 15 min.